 Los Angeles Lakers Injury Report Against The Minnesota Timberwolves: LeBron James Is Day To Day, Russell Westbrook And Anthony Davis Are Questionable

+Los Angeles Lakers Injury Report Against The Minnesota Timberwolves: Russell Westbrook Is Probable, LeBron James Is Day To Day, And Anthony Davis Listed As Questionable

 The Los Angeles Lakers hope to get their first win of the season on Friday (October 28) as they face off against the new-look Minnesota Timberwolves.
 The Wolves will be a strong opponent, as they reinforced their lineup by adding Rudy Gobert this offseason.